Strong routine immunization systems can stop the spread of preventable infectious diseases and support national security and economic prosperity.

-The introduction and scale up of new vaccines for pneumococcal disease and rotavirus have had a profound impact on reducing childhood mortality and morbidity, as well as freeing up health care resources for other priorities in settings where resources are constrained.3 As the world nears eradication of the wild polio virus, further excitement about global immunization is rising with the potential development of new vaccines to prevent lethal respiratory virus infections, tuberculosis, malaria, HIV/AIDS, and several tropical diseases.
+Introducing and scaling up new vaccines for pneumococcal disease and rotavirus have had a profound impact on reducing childhood mortality and morbidity and freed up health care resources for other priorities in settings where resources are constrained.3 As the world nears the eradication of the wild poliovirus, further excitement about global immunization is rising with the potential development of new vaccines to prevent lethal respiratory virus infections, tuberculosis, malaria, HIV/AIDS, and several tropical diseases.

-While low- and middle-income countries have made great strides over the past decade to increase the coverage and equity of immunization uptake, more work remains to be done.
+While low- and middle-income countries have made great strides over the past decade to increase the coverage and equity of immunization uptake, more work remains.
 In 2018, 20 million infants worldwide did not receive essential vaccines.4 Global progress on immunization has stalled over the last several years and, in some cases, declined.
 Outbreaks of previously controlled infectious diseases, like measles and diphtheria, are occurring in places where immunization coverage was once high.

 In addition, disruptions in the delivery and uptake of immunization services caused by the COVID-19 pandemic further threaten vaccine coverage.5 Without dedicated attention to this growing challenge, the world risks losing the incredible progress made to date in expanding access to routine immunization.